 Our current graduate student body includes 24 MS students, 23 PSM students, and 64 PhD students, many of whom are supported by competitive national and international fellowships (e.g. NSF Graduate Student Research Fellowships, Fulbright Foreign Student Fellowships, and government fellowships from multiple foreign countries).
 Our students’ research takes them to field sites and collaborating labs within Colorado, across the United States, and around the world.
 They present their work at national and international meetings, and they publish in top scientific journals.
 Our graduate students are the heart and soul of many of our research programs, and they serve critical roles in undergraduate teaching through their roles as Graduate Teaching Assistants.
 Fostering the success of our graduate students — building their skills in research, teaching, and outreach — is a major goal of our department.
 Our students have gone on to careers at research universities, liberal arts colleges, community colleges, and both public and private high schools.
 They are research scientists and consultants in the pharmaceutical and biotechnology industries, and investigators at state and federal agencies.
 We celebrate our students’ hard-won successes!

 If you are inspired to ask big questions and put in the hard work it takes to answer them, we encourage you to pursue graduate school at Colorado State.
 Depending on your interests, you may either (1) apply for direct admission to the Department of Biology, or (2) apply for admission to one of the interdisciplinary graduate programs in which we participate.
 Please see our “How to Apply” page for more information about these options.
-In addition, please see the “Interdisciplinary Graduate Programs” page for links to our programs in Cell and Molecular Biology, Ecology, Neurobiology, and Molecular Plant Biology.
+In addition, please see the “Interdisciplinary Graduate Programs” page for links to our programs in Cell and Molecular Biology, Ecology, and Neurobiology.
 Depending on your background and program of study, your graduate coursework will be tailored to meet your individual goals.

 Graduate Student Handbook: Useful information for those applying to or accepted into one of our programs